 • perform a physical examination

-• request blood work to check for infections and illnesses
+• order blood work to check for infections and illnesses

-• perform a skin biopsy for further evaluation
+• order a skin biopsy for further evaluation

-Depending on what is causing it, mottled skin is not always preventable.
+Depending on what is causing mottled skin, it is not always preventable.
 However, if someone has cutis marmorata or another condition that affects body temperature or circulation, taking steps to stay warm and boost blood flow may help.

-• Staying active: Regular exercise can help improve circulation.
-Avoid sitting or lying down for long periods, wherever possible.
-If this is unavoidable, take regular breaks to stretch and move around.
+• Staying active: Physical activity, such as regular exercise, can help improve circulation.
+Avoid sitting or lying down for long periods whenever possible.
+If this is unavoidable, taking regular breaks to stretch and move around is beneficial.
 People with limited mobility may find it helpful to elevate their feet.

 • Keeping warm: Wearing multiple, light layers of clothing is a more effective way to stay warm than wearing just one thick layer.
 A blanket may help keep the legs and feet warm when sitting.
 Putting on gloves before going outside in cold weather traps warm air.

 • Reducing pressure on the extremities: Try to avoid putting weight on the arms or legs for long periods.
 For example, if someone often sits with their legs crossed, they could try uncrossing them to allow blood to flow more easily.
-Wearing tight clothing may also reduce blood flow, so aim for clothes that fit but do not dig in.
+Wearing tight clothing may also reduce blood flow, so aim for clothes that fit but make sure the fit is not too tight.

 • Massage: Massage can help stimulate circulation.
-A person can visit a professional for this or learn self-massage techniques.
+A person can visit a professional massage therapist or learn self-massage techniques.

 • Maintaining hydration: Making sure a person drinks enough water can help support healthy blood flow.